 As a fibre silk has a triangular prism-like structure which allows silk cloth to reflect incoming light at different angles.
 Silk is the most luxurious of textiles, the ideal bedsheet or blouse, the best summer shirt or sarong and the ultimate lingerie.

-A natural fabric it is a protein based fibre and is made by silk worms at the cost of their lives as they spin their cocoons.
+A natural fabric it is a protein based fibre and is made by silk worms as they spin their cocoons.
 The silk moth Bombyx Mori is both blind and flightless and lives a short life of 5-10 days.
 The silk moth caterpillars feed solely on Mulberry leaves, hence the importation of Mulberry trees to many European countries in the 17/18C.

 There is much speculation as to when silk was first used.
 Most people agree it was around 2500-3000 BC .
 Legends have it that Silk came about due to the wife of the Yellow Emperor around 2696 BC.
 Her name was Leizu and she discovered silk when a cocoon fell into her lap while sitting in the garden.
 As it unravelled she noticed it was made of a long fine thread.

 Production as we know it probably originated in China around the 27th C BC and it was farmed solely by women.
 For hundreds of years it was worn as a status symbol and produced only for the Chinese imperial family.
 Silk was also used to make paper for a while and became so valuable it was used as trading currency in China.